resola-ai/jobs/data/readme.md

 # Job brief

-We are looking for a Senior Back-end developer to join our team.

-You will be responsible for the server side of our web applications.
+We are looking for an experienced data engineer to join our team.
+You will use various methods to transform raw data into useful data systems.
+For example, you’ll create algorithms and conduct statistical analysis.
+Overall, you’ll strive for efficiency by aligning data systems with business goals.

+To succeed in this data engineering position, you should have strong analytical skills and the ability to combine data from different sources.
+Data engineer skills also include familiarity with several programming languages and knowledge of learning machine methods.

-If you have excellent programming skills and a passion for developing applications or improving existing ones, we would like to meet you.
+If you are detail-oriented, with excellent organizational skills and experience in this field, we’d like to hear from you.

-As a Back-end developer, you’ll work closely with our engineers to ensure system consistency and improve user experience.

-Ultimately, you should be able to develop and maintain functional and stable web applications to meet our company’s needs.

-You should also be a team player.

 ## Location